wiwa1978/AzureBackupOverview/README.md

 **Output**: Creates `BackupReport.csv` with detailed backup information for all protected VMs.

+**📊 Excel Integration**: The generated CSV file can be directly imported into Microsoft Excel for advanced analysis, filtering, and visualization of your backup data.

 ## 📊 Report Contents

-The generated CSV report includes:
+The generated CSV report includes comprehensive backup information that can be **imported directly into Microsoft Excel** for analysis:

 | Column | Description |
 |--------|-------------|